2023-2024 Community Projects and Partnerships

-The Junior League of Charlotte year runs from June 1 to May 31.
-The 2022-2023 year will be the fifth and final year in our current focus area, school readiness.
-For the past five years, the JLC has partnered with organizations in our community to ensure all children are school-ready by focusing on health and educational needs of children from birth to fifth grade in priority areas of Mecklenburg County.
+The Junior League of Charlotte, Inc. (JLC) year runs from June 1 to May 31.
+The 2023-2024 year will be the first year in our new focus area, Children’s Mental and Physical Health.
+For the next five years, the JLC will partner with organizations in our community that promote healthy living, support mental well-being and provide access to healthcare and food for children from kindergarten to fifth grade in priority areas of Mecklenburg County.

 This year we will be working with the following organizations:

 Done in a Day: The Junior League of Charlotte’s Done in A Day project enables the League to assist community agencies that do not have a need for League volunteers on an ongoing basis but may have a need to staff a one- or two-day special event or have a one-time need for extra volunteers.
 All volunteer requests must serve Mecklenburg County residents, support our Children’s Mental and Physical Health Focus and be community-based, hands-on opportunities.

 Families Forward: Families Forward partners with families living in poverty in Mecklenburg County.
 They provide personalized mentoring with a Family Liaison Mentor, as well as educational workshops and access to resources through the staff.
 During the workshops, they provide childcare for families attending the workshop.
 Volunteers will work with a small group of children or one-on-one sessions during the workshops.
 Families Forward will provide programming to guide the session.
 There will also be opportunities for homework help and basic tutoring.
 Volunteers will also assemble backpacks and essential needs baskets for participants throughout the year.